ArekX/RAGE/README.md

 # Example:
 timer = RAGE::Timer.new(0.5)
 proc1 = Proc.new{
-  puts "This will be printed every 1/2 of a second.
+  puts "This will be printed every 1/2 of a second."
 }

 proc2 = Proc.new{
-  puts "This will be printed every 1/2 of a second too.
+  puts "This will be printed every 1/2 of a second too."
 }
 timer.registerEvent(proc1)
 timer.registerEvent(proc2)